-Each subject that you are studying can be broken down into its constituent parts, with main sections, sub-topics, and supporting details.
+I can break each subject that you are studying down into its constituent parts, with major sections, sub-topics, and supporting details.
 A very useful start is to list out all the topics on the course according to this hierarchy and use this framework as a ‘revision checklist’ for the subject.
 You can tick off the boxes as you cover the topics in class and as you revise them in your study sessions.
 It is a useful technique that has the effect of giving you an overview of the subject and a means of monitoring your progress relative to the time available.

 Do you have a routine established for study during the week?

 Do you get some solid revision done at the weekends?

 Do you have a definite time for starting the study each day?

 Do you have difficulty starting with tasks?